sherweb/mongosync/README.md

     $> mongosync copy --source mongodb://user:pass@url:port --destination mongodb://user:pass@url:port --database DATABASE_NAME --collection COLLECTION_NAME

 You can add copy of indexes by adding the `-i` switch to any command.
+When using the -i switch, it does **not** disable the normal copy of data, so databases and collections still get diff-copied.
 Example:

-    $> mongosync copy -i --source mongodb://user:pass@url:port --destination mongodb://user:pass@url:port --database DATABASE_NAME --collection COLLECTION_NAME
+    $> mongosync copy -i --source mongodb://user:pass@url:port --destination mongodb://user:pass@url:port

-Index copy doesn't copy the index ID and does not diff-copies indexes if they have been modified in either the source or destination
+Index copy doesn't copy the index ID and does not diff-copies indexes if they have been modified in either the source or destination.

 ## Contributing